 Here are some guidelines on when you should check your PSA levels:

-Under age 40: PSA screening is not recommended.
+- Under 40 years: PSA screening is not recommended.

-Under age 55 at high risk: (family history or you are black African and Afro-Caribbean): The decision for screening should be individualized.
+- Under 55 years at high risk: The decision for screening should be individualized.

 Source: American Urology Association

 Early detection is key to receiving appropriate and timely treatment.
 For men who choose to use PSA testing as their chosen method, the volume of PSA vs. the testing range varies.
 According to the Mayo Clinic, men with a PSA volume of less than 2.5ng/ml may need to be retested every two years, for men with a reading of over 2.5ng/ml, they should get tested each year.

 For prostate cancer, the most typical age of diagnosis is when a man is in his mid-sixties.
 It’s very unusual to ever see it before the age of 40 unless a man is at high risk for prostate cancer.

 Statistics from the [American Society of Clinical Oncology](American Society of Clinical Oncology ) highlight the prevalence of prostate cancer.

 - In 2023, an estimated 288,300 men in the United States will be diagnosed with prostate cancer.

 - Around 60% of cases are diagnosed in people age 65 or older.
 The average age at the time of diagnosis is 66 years.